chrismaille/cookietop/README.md

 $ make reload
 ```

-For quick development in cookiecutter, use command `make reload` to
-install a test project.
-Every time you run this command it will refresh
+Every time you run tests, this project will create a "Noverde Test
+Project" in `noverde_test_project` subfolder using local cookiecutter
+code.
+Also you can use command `make reload` to install this test
-the test project with your modifications in this project.
+project in parent folder.

 #### Testing Relational Database
 ```shell